-Tricia is an on-site clinician for the Connected Community Wellness Screen program.
-Tricia has over 10 years’ experience serving children, youth, adults and families in a variety of settings including inpatient psychiatric, outpatient counseling, schools and colleges.
-Tricia is passionate about empowering individuals to make positives changes that allow them to truly thrive.
+Tricia is an on-site clinician for the Wellness Screen program.
+Tricia has over 10 years of experience serving children, youth, adults, and families in a variety of settings including inpatient psychiatric, outpatient counseling, schools, and colleges.
+Tricia is passionate about empowering individuals to make positive changes that allow them to truly thrive.
 She is excited to partner with schools to ensure students have access to mental health resources so they can succeed and reach their highest potential.

 Contact Tricia via email or at (920) 886-9319 ext.
 122.